Mother of six boys and five girls! Who was Princess Kubo, Date Masamune's grandmother? [Fukushima Prefecture and Miyagi Prefecture]

 Eldest son: Chikataka Iwaki

-As promised to Iwaki Shigetaka when Date Harumune and Kubohime married, he became Shigetaka's adopted son and succeeded the Iwaki clan.
+As promised to Iwaki Shigetaka when Date Harumune and Kubohime married, he became Shigetaka's adopted son and succeeded to the headship of the Iwaki clan.

-There are records of his efforts to mediate internal disputes within his family, the Date clan, and to mediate peace among surrounding powers.
+Records show that he worked hard to mediate internal conflicts within his birth family, the Date clan, and to facilitate peace between surrounding forces.

-However, he began to allow the intervention of his wife's family, the Satake clan of Hitachi Province (present-day Ibaraki Prefecture), and his son Tsunetaka eventually became head of the family, so it is believed that he had completely lost power by this time.
+However, he began to allow the intervention of the Satake clan of Hitachi Province (present-day Ibaraki Prefecture), his wife's family, and eventually his son Tsunetaka became the head of the clan, so it is thought that he had completely lost power by this time.

 Eldest daughter: Princess Anami